dorian-strawberrypie/markdown-cv/index.md

 </div>

-## Momentálně
+## At the moment

-Ve 3. ročníku Bc. studia oboru IT Management
+In the 3rd year of bachelor's IT Management programme

-## Vzdělání
+## Education

 `2012 - 2016`
 __Gymnázium a SPŠEI Frenštát p.
 Radhoštěm__